Expensify/App/contributingGuides/TYPESCRIPT_STYLE.md

 ### File structure

-- Reusable type definitions, such as models, must have their own file and be placed in a shared directory, e.g. `src/types/`.
+- Reusable type definitions, such as models (e.g. Report), must have their own file and be placed in a shared directory, e.g. `src/types/`.
 - Types specific to a single file should remain inside that file to keep their scope limited and their usage clear.
 - Types specific to a component/file with platform-specific variants should have their own file and be placed in the same folder.